monyarm/NovelVM/doc/docportal/settings/misc.rst

 .. _theme:

 Theme
-	Changes the visual appearance of the ScummVM Launcher
+	Changes the visual appearance of the NovelVM Launcher

 	*gui_theme*

 GUI Renderer
-	Defines how the ScummVM GUI is rendered; normal or antialiased.
+	Defines how the NovelVM GUI is rendered; normal or antialiased.

 	*gui_renderer*